 I like “lazy” freezer cooking – things that don’t take much time.
-Well, this one has lots of work up front but it is so worth the time saved later on.
+Well, this freezer fried chicken recipe has lots of work up front, but it is so worth the time saved later on.
 Once you have bags of freezer fried chicken packed away the only tough job is turning on the oven (well, you might want to make a side dish or two)!

 So let’s get started!
 You’ll need:

 - whole chickens 3-4 pounds each – at least 3 but 6 is better (more work but you’ll have 6 meals in the freezer!)

 Ingredient amounts will depend on how many batches of freezer fried chicken you decide to make – the printable recipe at the bottom will have enough dry mix to coat 3 chickens so double if you’re planning to prepare 6 chickens.
 I usually try to do 6 chickens at once – more work but more easy meals ready to go when I don’t have much time to spend in the kitchen.

 The first step is to get the chickens cut up and ready to cook.

 At first, it takes a bit of time to butcher the birds for this freezer fried chicken, but once you’re used to doing this step it goes fairly quickly.
 Here’s a quick tutorial on cutting up a whole chicken.
 I like to use whole chickens because we all have our favorite cuts so everyone gets what they want this way.